 8. Male freelancers are more common in the US (59%) than their female counterparts (40%).

 As one of the most freelancer-friendly countries in the world, the United States is the home to a remarkably large percentage of people who opt to work for themselves.
 Freelance workforce statistics reveal that the majority of those who embark on a freelancing adventure stateside are male (59%), with fewer females deciding to make the same choice (40%).
-Also, the average age of a US freelancer is 40 and the majority of US freelancers are located in the South, with most living in suburban areas.
+Also, the majority or 62% of US freelancers are white, 16% are Hispanic, 12% are African or of African descent, and only 5% are Asian or Asian/American.
+All other ethnicities account for 4% of all US freelancers.

 9. 68% of freelancers are not only much happier but also see a significant improvement in their lives.

 One should, however, take this information with a grain of salt.
-Freelancing statistics confirm that while 68% of freelancers state their lives are much better and happier than before, 77% simultaneously say that ditching their full-time jobs to work freelance has not made them more financially stable.
-The reasons for this depend on a multitude of factors, and at the end of the day, opting to become a freelancer is a personal preference.
+Freelancing statistics confirm that while 68% of freelancers state their lives are much better and happier than before, 77% simultaneously say that ditching their full-time jobs to freelance has not made them more financially stable.

 10. Almost half of the female freelancers make less than $25,000 a year.